-A load of Cuban (?) terrorists land on a Florida beach at night, board a fleet of trucks and head for various key cities around America where they blow up buildings and kill innocent people.
+A load of terrorists land on a Florida beach on a bright moonlit night in several dozen World War II-vintage landing craft, board a fleet of rented trucks and head for various key cities around America where they blow up buildings and kill innocent people.

-Enter Chuck Norris, this time as Matt Hunter, an ex-agent who sneers to his former boss, “I work alone”.
+Enter Chuck Norris, this time as Matt Hunter, an ex-intelligence agent who sneers to his former boss, “I work alone”.
 Yes, he does.
 And he kills more people than Rambo.

 The violence in this film is much more sadistic than usual, and for that matter, so is Norris.

 At one point, he pins a bad guy’s hand to a table with a knife so he can extract information from him.
 Then Norris hands him a grenade minus a pin (yes, the bad guy could simply throw the grenade out the window, possibly blowing up innocent bystanders, but that never seems to occur to Norris or the baddie).

 Of course, the villains are much worse.
 We see the terrorists bazooka a household where a typical American family is decorating their Christmas tree, bomb a department store where innocent people are shopping, and, with Norris in hot pursuit, virtually demolish a shopping mall.